williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

 <a href="#AuthContextConditionObject">AuthContext Condition</a>

-## Multifactor (MFA) Policy
+## Multifactor (MFA) Enrollment Policy
 {: #OktaMFAPolicy }

-> The MFA Policy API is a {% api_lifecycle beta %} [release](/docs/api/getting_started/releases-at-okta.html).
+> The MFA Policy API is a {% api_lifecycle beta %} release.

-Multifactor (MFA) Policy controls which MFA methods are available for a user, as well as when a user may enroll in a particular factor.
+Multifactor (MFA) Enrollment Policy controls which MFA methods are available for a user, as well as when a user may enroll in a particular factor.

 #### Policy Settings Example
 Note that policy settings are included only for those factors which have been enabled.